 I know how tough it can be to find a community, especially as a social entrepreneur.
 We have a foot in different worlds: one in the world of business, and the other in social impact and giving.

 Not everyone gets it.
 I still get blank stares sometimes when I explain what I do, but that’s why having a community like Causeartist is important.
-If you want to connect with like-minded and like-hearted social entrepreneurs who will inspire and uplift you, Causeartist Executive Network could be the right fit.

 But no matter where you call your community, find one you want to be surrounded with, in good times and in pandemic times.

 Gelaine is a social entrepreneur, writer, and online storyteller who uses stories to uplift BIPOC founders and purpose-driven brands.
 She’s the co-founder of Cambio & Co. and Sinta & Co., two e-commerce fashion companies that provide sustainable livelihood for artisans in the Philippines and empowers the diaspora to #WearYourHeritage.
 Her work has been featured in Cosmopolitan Magazine, CBC, Rappler, Metro Style and ABS-CBN.
 As a content marketing consultant, Gelaine specializes in amplifying social enterprises and BIPOC-owned businesses through impactful storytelling.
 Connect with her at www.gelainesantiago.com and Instagram @gelainesantiago